 How to Relieve Back Pain From Standing

 The Deep Squat Rest is a great exercise to help with your pain quickly

 If you have to stand for long periods of time, you are no stranger to lower back pain.
 We all have to but we don’t know how to keep the discomfort away.

 Are you feeling a low dull ache in the base of your spine?
 Do you need to sit down a lot to feel better?

-In many cases, the pain you have from standing is from excessive anterior pelvic tilt.
+In many cases, the pain you have from standing is from developing an excessive anterior pelvic tilt.
 This happens when your pelvis is tilting too far forward, causing an exaggerated lumbar curve.
 This causes a severe lumbar disc imbalance, pinching of the disc, risk of bulge, herniation or degeneration.

 It also causes your facet joints in your spine to pinch causing you a great deal of irritation and soreness.
 It’s the discomfort from this pressure that you may be feeling the most.
 For more information read the article Pain when Standing.

 As you continue to stand, your anterior tilt increases and then only hurts more.
 At some point, you simply find it hard to stand at all.

 What you want to do at this point is to stop this pinch by tilting your pelvis in the opposite direction.

 That way you can immediately take the pressure off of your facet joints and discs.